Former top cop crashes into a shop

 “I don’t want to share the nature of their injuries with the media, but I can confirm they’ll be on sick leave for at least a month,” he said.

-“Talk to the driver, he’s a former cop,” said the manager before walking off.
+“Talk to the driver, he’s a former police officer,” said the manager before walking off.

 “One was a cashier and she was at the safe when the car came crashing in.
 She was thrown off the high stool and it was clear her sheen was broken,” she said.